-Courses Meeting Away from the University

-Ordinarily, courses should be organized so that they meet only in their regularly-scheduled times, plus the additional times scheduled at the beginning of the term for sections and laboratories.
+Courses Meeting Away from the University Ordinarily, courses should be organized so that they meet only in their regularly-scheduled times, plus the additional times scheduled at the beginning of the term for sections and laboratories.
 In some cases, an instructor may wish to include a field trip or project that would take students away from the University on days when classes are normally held and, thereby, interfere with students' ability to attend other courses.
 In such cases, permission to include activities that will take students away from the University must be obtained before the course may be listed in the catalog.
-Instructors must consult with the Office for Undergraduate Education about courses below the 200- or 2000-level and with the Dean of the Graduate School about courses at the 200- or 2000-level.
+Instructors must consult with the Office of Academic Programs about courses below the 200- or 2000-level and with the Dean of the Graduate School about courses at the 200- or 2000-level.
 Ordinarily, instructors should plan no more than one class day away from the University in any given week and never more than five class days during the term, or ten days total including weekends.
 In all cases, the students' obligations to other courses meeting at their regularly-scheduled times must have priority over course requirements that take students away from the University.
 Instructors must announce at the beginning of a course any requirements that would take students away from the University so that students may consider these requirements when choosing their courses.
+Reading Period At the end of each term, a period of eleven or twelve days prior to the start of final examinations is designated as the Reading Period.
+During this period, faculty members may choose not to meet with their students for formal classes.
+Those who exercise this option often do so to allow students to work independently, exploring special topics or integrating the material covered in the course.
+Students often use this time to complete term papers that draw on the work of the term and to re-examine course material in order to integrate the various strands of a course in preparation for the final examination or other final exercise.
+Those courses that have approved substitutions should schedule these activities during the Reading Period but need to be mindful of students' obligations to other courses, some of which may continue to meet during this time.
+All substitutions are due no later than the last day of Reading Period.
+Faculty legislation on Reading Period emphasizes that the suspension of lectures should involve no diminution in the total work required in courses, but also that new reading assignments for this period may not be excessive and that new material introduced through Reading Period assignments should cover special topics for investigation or further development, rather than important parts of the course as a whole.
+Many courses continue to meet on their regular schedules during much of the Reading Period.
+Even in these cases, most instructors suspend classes during the last two weekdays of the Reading Period to allow students a few days of uninterrupted preparation before the start of final examinations.
+It is generally expected that review sessions will take place during the Reading Period, since course assignments and course events cannot be scheduled for the Examination Period.
+Instructors should specify their plans and expectations for the Reading Period on the course syllabus or during the early meetings of the term so that students may take this into account as they plan their work for the term.
+Whether or not a class meets during the Reading Period, that time is an integral part of the term.
+Both instructors and students are expected to remain in the immediate vicinity of Cambridge throughout this period.